Ateeb123/reservation-calendar-client/README.md

 		 - Function - **fetchReservationsfetchReservations** - Requests all reservation in the current month from server
 		 - Function - **createReservation** - Sends a request to the server accompanied with a json body having information about the soon-to-be-created reservation date and tenant name, to create the reservation by setting the tenant name to the the one supplied and setting the reserved flag to true.
 		 -  Function - **createReservation** - Sends a request to the server accompanied with a json body having information about the soon-to-be-created reservation date and tenant name, to delete the reservation by resetting the tenant name and setting the reserved flag to false.

+## Existing Bugs
+There is currently on known existing bug.
+For details, pleas see below.
+Let's talk about the Calendar Client for June.
+The Client displays the following dates when we select the month of June:

+	 - 31st Sunday
+	 - 1st June - 30st June
+	 - 1st July - 11th July

+Now, any the creation and deletion of reservations should only work for the days/dates of June when the Calendar is opened for the month of June.
+For the rest of the dates, belonging to the month of May and July, no reservations can be made because we are not concerned with those months.
+This is where the bug is.
+For instance, I'll try to create a reservation for the 2nd July while the Calendar is open for July.
+What the program will do, since the program assumes that a click on any one of the 42 cells has to do with the month of June given that it is selected in Calendar, is it will reserve a date for the 2nd of June, even though I clicked on 2nd July.
+This happens because, since June is open, createReservation works under the assumption that a click on any of the cells has to do with June.
+Hence, a click on the cell that represents 2nd July will be assumed by the function to be representing 2nd June.
+Hence, it will create a Reservation for that date.